Walker088/tradePy/README.md

 ## Usage
 For now the project only support the crawler to fetch the daily transaction tick data from [TAIWAN FUTURES EXCHANGE](http://www.taifex.com.tw/chinese/3/3_1_2.asp).
 #### 1. Crawler.py
-Crawler.py is used to download all the transaction datas from [TAIWAN FUTURES EXCHANGE](http://www.taifex.com.tw/chinese/3/3_1_2.asp). if you wanna download all the datas from the date of 1998/7/22, which is the first open day of the market, you can simply enter the command below into any shell or command line tools you family with.
+Crawler.py is used to download all the transaction datas from [TAIWAN FUTURES EXCHANGE](http://www.taifex.com.tw/chinese/3/3_1_2.asp). if you wanna download all the datas from the date of 1998/7/22, which is the first open day of the market, you can simply enter the command below into any shell or command line tools you're family with.

-	chmod crawler.py
+	chmod +x crawler.py
 	./crawler.py

 If you were download the whole program from this site by the command like: